Grupo-Abraxas/react-bpmn-modeler/README.md

 * **defaultStrokeColor:** Default color of stroke shape elements, accepts definition of css colors in a text string.

+* **showPropertiesPanel:** If the value is *true* the icon is shown to open the properties panel, otherwise the button and the panel will not be visible.

 * **elementClassesToRemove:** Item classes to remove from the item popup panel.

 exist